 This beautiful U Lun Gywe was stretched on canvas and framed by Jimmy Tan.

 Located on Hillview Avenue in Bukit Batok, Q Framing is focused more towards the top end of the market.
 They provide an excellent framing service to fine art collectors, galleries, and private individuals.

 Based on our experience they have a good understanding of framing photography works and doing it in such a way to reduce any risk of damage to the works caused by the Singapore weather.
 The downside is probably a lack of convenient locations to drop-off work or view their frame options.

 Similar to Merlin Frame Maker, you should probably consider other options for cheaper works such as posters and prints.
 The beautiful photograph by Russel Wong was framed by Q Framing.

 Ittibaa Glazing Enterprise Pte Ltd

-For cheaper, general canvas stretching and framing we have often turned to Ittibaa Glazing, located on Boon Keng road and opposite the MRT of the same name.
+For cheaper, general canvas stretching and framing you may wish to consider Ittibaa Glazing, located on Boon Keng road and opposite the MRT of the same name.
 Its a fairly typical roadside framers in Singapore with a solid range of frame types and styles, good pricing and pretty consistent service.

 Probably not the right option if you are framing items of genuine monetary or sentimental value.
-They are a nice, hard working group, but the location and condition of the outlet means we tended to get dust and fluff stuck to some of our items.
+They are a nice, hard-working group, but the location and condition of the outlet mean we tended to get dust and fluff stuck to some of our items.
 If framing more expensive items, then go with Merlin or Q Framing.